Base rate information

 Tracker mortgages

-If you have a tracker mortgage, your interest rate will go up and down in line with the Bank of England base rate, meaning we’ll be decreasing your interest rate from 1st December 2024.
+If you have a tracker mortgage, your interest rate will go up and down in line with the Bank of England base rate, meaning we’ll be decreasing your interest rate from 1st March 2025.

-We'll write to let you know what your new interest rate and monthly payments will be, and you'll start paying your new monthly amount from December 2024, on your usual payment date.
+We'll write to let you know what your new interest rate and monthly payments will be, and you'll start paying your new monthly amount from March 2025, on your usual payment date.

-- Variable mortgage rate (VMR)
+Variable mortgage rate mortgages

 How to switch mortgage deal?